-With the new year fast approaching, it’s the perfect time to get everyone together for a kick-off meeting.
+With the new year well underway, it’s the perfect time to get everyone together for a kick-off meeting.
 Whether planning for the year ahead or a brand-new project, this meeting is also an opportunity to reflect on successes, failures, and what the next 12 months should look like.

 While your kick-off meeting should have a strict agenda, it should also be an inspiring event; one that encourages feedback and allows everyone to bounce around ideas.
 Below are some tips to help you plan yours effectively: